Blendify/blender-manual/blender_docs/manual/editors/3dview/transform/transform_control/transform_orientations.rst

 .. figure:: /images/Orientations-BasicSetup.jpg

-   To demonstrate the various behaviors, we add some colors to the default cube, rotate it ?15? along its local Z- and X Axes, and we scale its "y" face down.
+   To demonstrate the various behaviors, we add some colors to the default cube, rotate it −15° along its local Z- and X Axes, and we scale its "y" face down.

 Please note two things:

-- The "Mini-axis" in the lower-left corner, which represents the Global x/y/z orientation.
+- The "Mini-axis" in the lower-left corner, which represents the Global X, Y, Z orientation.
 - The :doc:`"Object Manipulator" </editors/3dview/transform/transform_control/manipulators>`
   widget emanating from the selection, which represents the current Transform Orientation.